Qualytics/userguide/docs/anomalies/anomaly-details.md

-## Overview
+# Anomaly Analysis

-* The `Anomaly Details` modal provides specific details about the Anomaly, including source record and checks that failed assertions, along with ability to take `Notes` and provide feedback to ML methods through updating `Status` of the anomaly.
+The `Anomaly Details` modal provides specific details about the Anomaly, including source record and checks that failed assertions, along with ability to take `Notes` and provide feedback to ML methods through updating `Status` of the anomaly.

 ![Screenshot](../assets/anomalies/anomaly-details-light.png#only-light)
 ![Screenshot](../assets/anomalies/anomaly-details-dark.png#only-dark)

-* Users have the ability to provide feedback to the ML methods through Supervised Learning.
+Users have the ability to provide feedback to the ML methods through Supervised Learning.
 Specifically, the user can `Acknowledge`, `Resolve` or `Invalidate` an anomaly.
-    *Each of these actions will change the tolerances of the data quality checks behind the anomaly.*
+Each of these actions will change the tolerances of the data quality checks behind the anomaly.

-## Datastore details
+## Anomaly Header

 ![Screenshot](../assets/anomalies/anomaly-details-tab-1-light.png#only-light)
 ![Screenshot](../assets/anomalies/anomaly-details-tab-1-dark.png#only-dark)